-Looking for thanksgiving recipes for side dishes?
-Try this easy and tasty side to add more veggies to your Thanksgiving, Friendsgiving, or holiday table.
-Fabulous recipe for the fall or winter season that fits almost all dietary preferences since it is gluten free, dairy free, vegetarian and vegan
+Try this easy, tasty roasted vegetable side to add more veggies to your Thanksgiving, Friendsgiving, or holiday table.
+Fabulous recipe for the fall or winter season that is gluten free, dairy free and vegan

 Thanksgiving can be quite the feast, and most people skip the veggies in favor of the items that don’t always have much to offer in the nutritional department.

 While I am absolutely against diets, I certainly believe that food can make you feel good or bad, and not in a good person/bad person way, but in a energized versus bloated way.
 That’s why I love the Thanksgiving Roasted Veggies, because they are a delicious way to add veggies to your Thanksgiving table.

 Now don’t worry, I’m not going to advise you to forgo your Thanksgiving favorites and eat salad for Thanksgiving (though I wouldn’t mind eating a huge serving of this wonderful fall salad).
 I’m pretty sure if you brought salad to Thanksgiving, you might get a few glares from those already elbow deep in the gravy… (because who brings salad to Thanksgiving?!)

 But what if you added a new soon to be favorite dish to your Thanksgiving table?
 One that makes you want to make room on your plate for veggies!